 Is there really a need for a state LIHTC program?
 Can’t the market supply housing?

-According to Harvard’s Joint Center for Housing Studies, 50% of U.S. renters are now in moderate crisis, and 25% are in severe crisis.
+According to Harvard’s Joint Center for Housing Studies, 50% of U.S. renters are now in moderate crisis, and 25% are in severe crisis, spending over half of their income on rent.
 Of the tens of millions in crisis, only half qualify for rental assistance, and less than 20% receive aid because the resources are scarce – waiting lists for rental assistance are 12-18 months long throughout Missouri.
-Today, waiting lists for assistance from the St. Louis City, St. Louis County, and Kansas City Housing Authorities range from 4,000-15,000 people; many county waiting lists, such as that in Johnson County, are so full that they are closed to new applicants.
+Today, waiting lists for assistance from the St. Louis City, St. Louis County, and Kansas City Housing Authorities range from 4,000-15,000 people; lists in smaller counties often exceed 1,000.
+Nearly all of the state's waitlists are so full that they are closed to new applicants.

 A recent state study counted 16,000 homeless schoolchildren, excluding kids age 0-5.
 According to Harvard's Joint Center for Housing Studies, homeless children are less likely to complete high school and more likely to cost the state money throughout their lives.
 Affordable apartments help struggling families provide stability for them.

 Why is Missouri’s program so big?
 Don’t other states build non-LIHTC affordable housing?

 - Yes, they do.
 But a lot of other states subsidize affordable housing using other programs that we don’t have.
 For instance, we hear constantly that Missouri has one of the nation’s largest LIHTC programs $144M in redemptions last year); what we don’t hear is that some other states spend far more money on the same objective.
 For instance, though their LIHTC program is smaller than Missouri’s, it costs New York City alone approximately one billion dollars annually to subsidize rents.
 During the past decade, California has spent an average of a half million dollars a year on state housing bonds.

 How does the LIHTC program work?